-If we end your membership because you did not pay your plan premium or Part D late enrollment penalty, if owed, you will have health coverage under Original Medicare.
+If we end your membership because you did not pay your plan premium, you will have health coverage under Original Medicare.
 In addition, you may not be able to receive Part D coverage until the following year if you enroll in a new plan during the annual enrollment period.
 (If you go without "creditable" drug coverage for more than 63 days, you may have to pay a Part D late enrollment penalty for as long as you have Part D coverage.)

-At the time we end your membership, you may still owe us for premiums or the penalty you have not paid.
+At the time we end your membership, you may still owe us for plan premiums you have not paid.
 We have the right to pursue collection of the amount you owe.
 In the future, if you want to enroll again in our plan (or another plan that we offer), you will need to pay the amount you owe before you can enroll.

 If you think we have wrongfully ended your membership, you can make a complaint (also called a grievance); see Chapter 9 for how to file a complaint.
-If you had an emergency circumstance that was out of your control and it caused you to not be able to pay your plan premium or Part D late enrollment penalty, if owed, within our grace period, you can make a complaint.
+If you had an emergency circumstance that was out of your control and it caused you to not be able to pay your plan premium within our grace period, you can make a complaint.
 For complaints, we will review our decision again.
 Chapter 9, Section 10 of this document tells how to make a complaint, or you can call us at 1-800-200-4255 between 8:00 a.m. to 8:00 p.m.
 ET, Monday through Friday, from April 1 through September 30, and seven days a week from October 1 through March 31, 8:00 a.m. to 8:00 p.m.
 ET.
 TTY users should call 711.
 You must make your request no later than 60 days after the date your membership ends.